qurator-spk/sbb_column_classifier/README.md

 # sbb_column_classifier
 This tool allows you to get the number of columns for a image document.
+RGB scale is the desired input.
 ## Installation

       ./make.sh